 And since dating now has been shaped this way (of course there are a minority of people who don't believe in that way of dating), like it or not, you as a user have to deal with it because other people do it that way also.
 Swiping is just a way more natural way of meeting people, at least in so many countries.

 Have you found yourself swipe endlessly and just never got anyone?
 Maybe you went for a couple of dates but that's as far as you go.

 Do you constantly change your photos or profiles so you can get more matches?

 Have you found yourself swiping through and think "the people here are all unattractive!".

 I am not designing dating apps, I also did not code or formulate the algorithm at all but according to my research, here's why your dating app sucks.

-What makes dating app amazing, is the algorithm.
-Their app design interface is probably nothing.
+According to BBC Radio and Cosmopolitan, what makes dating app amazing, is the algorithm.
 Dating app companies hold tight to their algorithm like it is their secret sauce that no one else can know.
 So we can't really know for sure how their calculation works in detail but there are some basic ones that I know so far.

 We might fight and argue, but in the end, somebody has to do that job.
 Eventually, it is either me or someone else who will design according to the companies' needs.
 The company will get what they want, in the end.